Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Fire Beetle.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/small
 - monster/type/beast
-statblock: inline
+aliases: ["Giant Fire Beetle"]
 ---
 # Giant Fire Beetle
 *Source: Monster Manual p.
-325, Tales from the Yawning Portal, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Plane Shift: Ixalan*
+325. Available in the SRD and the Basic Rules.*

 A giant fire beetle is a nocturnal creature that takes its name from a pair of glowing glands that give off light.
 Miners and adventurers prize these creatures, for a giant fire beetle's glands continue to shed light for `dice: 1d6` (`1d6`) days after the beetle dies.
 Giant fire beetles are most commonly found underground and in dark forests.